shawnr/practical-javascript/GLOSSARY.md

 ## linter
 A tool used in a code editor to check syntax and style, usually in real-time.
 Most popular code editors support linting tools such as [JSHint](http://jshint.com/) and [ESLint](http://eslint.org/).
 Refer to the documentation in your chosen editor for more information about installing and using linters for whatever language you are writing.

+## local
+Local objects are only known within the scope where they are defined.
+This is typically limited to a code block between two curly braces.
+Local objects are often used within functions, loops, and conditionals for  specific tasks, and they may be named with generic names that are re-used in other local scope contexts.

+## scope
+The context of the code, including all known object, function, and variable references, as it is executed by the interpreter.

 ## scripted
 A description of a programming language that uses a runtime interpreter to convert source code into an executable file.